-There appears to be wide agreement that in the central-peripheral asymmetry (inward/outward in the visual field) the more peripheral flanker exerts more "adverse interaction" than the more central one (as Bouma, 1970, has put it)19.
-Bouma thus suggests that "the area of interaction is [...] egg-shaped towards the retinal periphery", and this fits together well with the radially elongated interaction zones drawn by Toet & Levi (1992)20.
+Let us now get to the asymmetry itself and whether "crowding is directed to the fovea" (Petrov & Popple, 2007).
+There appears to be wide agreement that in the central-peripheral asymmetry (inward/outward in the visual field) the more peripheral flanker exerts more 'adverse interaction' than the more central one (as Bouma, 1970, has put it)32.
+Bouma thus suggests that "the area of interaction is [...] egg-shaped towards the retinal periphery", and this fits together well with the radially elongated interaction zones drawn by Toet & Levi (1992)33.

-But that unanimity is deceiving - the conclusion that the more peripheral flanker is always the more effective one is not that clear-cut as sometimes suggested.
-Even though the superior recognizability of the peripheral flanker is probably uncontroversial, the consequences of that for crowding are unclear.
-The opposite asymmetry was reported by Chastain (1982), who found that with increasing similarity of target and flankers, the inward flanker leads to more impairment of accuracy, i.e. plays the more important role.
+But that unanimity is deceiving - the conclusion that the more peripheral flanker is always the more effective one is not that clear-cut as regularly suggested.
+Even though the superior recognizability of the peripheral flanker and its greater adverse effect on target recognition are probably uncontroversial, the consequences of that for crowding are unclear.
+The opposite asymmetry was reported by Chastain (1982), who found that with increasing similarity of target and flankers, the inward flanker leads to more impairment of accuracy, i.e. in that respect plays the more important role.
 He further pointed out that the confusability increases with eccentricity.
 Furthermore, when Chastain (1982, p.
 576) re-analysed Krumhansl's (1977) data it also supported the reverse asymmetry, counter to what was stated in her publication.